HomepageInsuranceHomeownersFarmers Homeowners Insurance Review

 Discounts & Add-ons

-Farmers home insurance costs an average of $2,006 per year for $200,000 in dwelling coverage, which is almost $400 more than the national average.
+Farmers home insurance costs an average of about $2,550 per year for a standardized $300,000 dwelling limit with a $1,000 deductible — recent reputable estimates generally range from roughly $2,400 to $2,700 nationally (Bankrate; Forbes Advisor).
 But keep in mind that your own rate will vary and that you may be eligible for one or more of Farmers’ discounts.
 There is also a declining deductible option — homeowners earn $50 toward their deductible each year the policy is in force, potentially saving money following a claim.

 Standard coverage, as listed on the declaration page, protects homes, other structures and belongings from specified perils.
 It also includes liability coverage and coverage if policyholders need to stay in a hotel after a disaster.
 Optional coverages include brand new replacement, identity theft coverage, and Eco-Rebuild, which allows homeowners to go green when rebuilding.